JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 ![](structural-replace.png){width=865}

-Provide hints and scope as placeholder text, for example, the placeholder for plugins' search depends on the settings page tab to make it clear that search depends on the tab:
+Provide hints and scope as placeholder text.
+For example, the placeholder for plugins' search depends on the settings page tab to make it clear that search depends on the tab:
 ![](placeholder.png){width=581}